re-nft/dookey-dash/README.md

 I can explore the networks tab tomorrow inside of dookey to help you pinpoint bayc's API here.
 If you do not reverse engineer this before then ;)

+(This might give you a clue, look into requests over here: https://rad.layerr.xyz/.
+They are clearly pulling the scores from somewhere)

 When creating request to play, do create a unique request id just like with lending.
 So we can uniquely identify these.
 Just like with lendings, this goes into the db.